What is Staggered Board?

 - Although it is considered helpful against hostile takeovers, the members don’t always act in the best interest of the shareholders.

 Many corporates in the US use the staggered board arrangement for their board of directors.
 In this arrangement, only a particular group or class of members, instead of the entire board of directors, has to be elected at any given time.
-Each category of members is assigned a particular “class,” such as Class I, Class II, Class III, etc. The underlying principle is that only one class of members will be up for election at any time, which is why the name – “staggered.”
-It is beneficial for companies that are otherwise vulnerable to hostile takeovers.
+The company assigns a particular “class,” such as Class I, Class II, Class III, etc., to each category of members.
+The underlying principle is that only one class of members will be up for election at any time.
+Hence the name “staggered.”
+This system benefits companies that would otherwise be vulnerable to hostile takeovers.

 Examples of Staggered Board